mwakabela/PayloadsAllTheThings/Upload Insecure Files/Extension PDF JS/README.md

 PDF may contain JavaScript code.
 This script allow us to generate a PDF file which helps us to check if that code is executed when the file is opened.
-Possible targets are client applications trying to open the file or sererside backends which are parsing the PDF file.
+Possible targets are client applications trying to open the file or serverside backends which are parsing the PDF file.

 ## HowTo